Champion Air

 Champion Air was an airline based in Bloomington, Minnesota, USA.
-It operated general charter services to sports teams, vacation wholesalers, and government agencies.
+It primarily operated air charter services for sports teams, vacation wholesalers, and government agencies.
 It also offered limited scheduled service.
-Its main base was Minneapolis-Saint Paul International Airport, with hubs at Denver International Airport, Dallas/Fort Worth International Airport, Detroit Metropolitan Wayne County Airport, McCarran International Airport in Las Vegas, Lambert-St. Louis International Airport, and Will Rogers World Airport in Oklahoma City.
+Its main base was Minneapolis-Saint Paul International Airport, with hubs at Denver International Airport, Dallas/Fort Worth International Airport, Detroit Metropolitan Wayne County Airport, Harry Reid International airport in Las Vegas, Lambert-St. Louis International Airport, and Will Rogers World Airport in Oklahoma City.
 The airline ceased all operations on May 31, 2008.
 Until its shutdown, the airline was a prime contractor for the Justice Prisoner and Alien Transportation System.